microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design recommendations

 * Rename the Default environment to clarify the intent, e.g., "personal productivity"
+* Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause capacity constraints in the tenant
+* Enable a process for the organization to request new environments.
+Either establish and implement the process yourself, or leverage the ["Center of Excellence starter kit"](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
-* Create dedicated environments for test, development, and production for the Healthcare solutions, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
+* Create dedicated environments for test, development, and production for the Healthcare solutions in the same region, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
-* Create the dedicated environments for Healthcare in the same region
-* The production environment for Healthcare must be of type "production", while test and development environments should be of type "sandbox"
+* The production and development environments for Healthcare must be of type "production", while test environments could be of type "sandbox" to simplify reset process for testing purposes.
 * Limit high privilege access by using an AAD Security Group with PIM for admin access to the environments
 * Create DLP policies to limit data flow between trusted MSFT connectors and 3rd party APIs, aligned with your organizational requirements
 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity